 Control weeds, grasses, and debris in the orchard that provide cover.
 Encourage natural enemies of cutworms like birds and spiders.
 If practical, seek out and hand-pick cutworm larvae, at night using a flashlight to find them.
 Scratch the soil at the base of plants to find larvae in the daytime.
 Caterpillars can be trapped by tying plastic wrap tightly around branches and trunk, then applying a sticky adhesive to the plastic wrap.
 Remove these wraps in the fall.

 - azadirachtin (neem oil)-Some formulations are OMRI-listed for organic use

 - imidacloprid-Plum only.
+Highly toxic to bees.
 Soil drenches may have residual activity in woody plants lasting for 12 or more months.
 If short-term management is the goal, consider other approaches.